Grumeti Fund RISE Research Facility

 The Grumeti Fund has partnered with MASS to envision, design, and build a new research facility in the Western Serengeti Corridor.
-Construction for the project is well under way, with completion slated for early summer of 2020.
+The facility opened for operation in July 2020.

 The project’s mission is to inspire a diverse group of stakeholders to amplify the Grumeti Fund’s existing research efforts in the Greater Serengeti Ecosystem.
 The building will become a collaborative research hub, welcoming grant funded researchers, protected area managers, and government officials to contribute conservation based management strategies.
 The work will be focused on complementing the Grumeti Fund’s existing research, monitoring, and management initiatives, which include human wildlife interactions, invasive species management, and endangered species re-integration.
 A specific focus will be placed on developing women scientists in Tanzania.